tainari/100_days_of_python/README.md

 Note: I cannot for the life of me figure out how to get the thin line around the buttons to go away when they're hidden.
 Additional functionality to develop: showing how many correct / total in a session; keeping track of how "well known" each word is by a user.

+## Day 32: Automated birthday emails 🎁

+A quick program to send automated emails if it's somebody's birthday.
+First use of smtplib library, and also first use of Python Anywhere!

+## Day 33: ISS Overhead 💫

+A quick program to email the user (me!) if the ISS is within 5 degrees of NYC and it's night (so that it's visible).
+First use of APIs.
+Relies on a while loop + sleep for 60 seconds to check every minute — it would be better to deploy it on a server and run every minute instead!